|

 wish they’d let me join the football team,

-because I hate nerds.”
+because I hate nerds!”

 paraphrasing